-The next day, we’re going to the main city’s train station so that the dogs can familiarize themselves with noisy and crowded places.
+The next day, we’re going to the main city’s train station so that the dogs can familiarise themselves with noisy and crowded places.
 The ability to focus on the play (eventually the work) in a challenging environment is as important as their detection skills.

 A journey to stop wildlife trafficking

-Sonic and Senseo will will join the project team in Cotonou, Benin and the five dogs already there.
-As they grow older, they will learn to recognize and detect the smell of ivory and pangolin scales in increasingly difficult set-ups.
+Sonic and Senseo will join the project team in Cotonou, Benin and the five dogs already there.
+As they grow older, they will learn to recognise and detect the smell of ivory and pangolin scales in increasingly difficult set-ups.
 They will then be paired with officers from the Waters and Forests department—a unique process that takes into consideration the handlers’ preference, our Project Manager’s opinion and of course how the dogs feel and interact with each handler.
 After six months of training as a team, they will be deployed in the port and airport in Cotonou.